Rickenbacker International Airport: Facilities and aircraft

-In the year ending December 31, 2018 the airport had 23,575 aircraft operations, average 65 per day: 60% air carrier, 24% military and 16% general aviation.
-32 aircraft at the time were based at the airport: 4 single engine and 28 military aircraft.
+In the year ending December 31, 2022 the airport had 24,168 aircraft operations, average 66 per day: 52% commercial, 35% general aviation, and 14% military.
+At the time, 50 aircraft were based at the airport: 32 military aircraft, 10 jets, 4 single-engine, and 4 multi-engine airplanes.

+The airport has a fixed-base operator that offers fuel – both avgas and jet fuel – as well as services such as conference rooms, a crew lounge, snooze rooms, showers, and courtesy transportation.

-In December 2006 PlanetSpace entered negotiations with the Ohio government to build a spaceport at Rickenbacker.
+In December 2006, PlanetSpace entered negotiations with the Ohio government to build a spaceport at Rickenbacker.
 The company has since been dissolved by the Government of Canada.

 Also in 2006, the Columbus Regional Airport Authority completed a noise compatibility study for the airport.
 This program helps to guide suggested flight paths and targets soundproofing of buildings exposed to high levels of aircraft noise.

 AirNet Express headquarters is at the airport.